-- Recommendation: 1.
-That the Council authorise Jade Stadium Ltd to proceed with the full redevelopment as outlined in their proposal on the understanding that: - (i) Capital cost not exceed \$40M. - (ii) The contract not be let for the second stage of the project until the company confirms to the Council that it is satisfied revenue assumptions relating to naming rights grants and corporate suites, are achieved. - 2.
-That the Director of Finance be requested to further investigate the most appropriate lending mechanism to provide the debt finance to Jade Stadium Ltd and report back to the Council as soon as possible. - Chairman'sRecommendation:That the above recommendations be adopted.
+- 1. That the Council authorise Jade Stadium Ltd to proceed with the full redevelopment as outlined in their proposal on the understanding that: - (i) Capital cost not exceed \$40M. - (ii) The contract not be let for the second stage of the project until the company confirms to the Council that it is satisfied revenue assumptions, including those relating to naming rights, grants and corporate suites, are achievable. - 2.
+That the Director of Finance be requested to further investigate the most appropriate lending mechanism to provide the debt finance to Jade Stadium Ltd and report back to the Council as soon as possible. - 3.
+That the Council record its appreciation to Mr Bruce Irvine for the significant role he has played in bringing the redevelopment project to its present stage.